 This gathering is designed to offer students an opportunity to gather with other homeschooling students, engage in exercise, grow various athletic skill, and HAVE FUN!

-Students/parents are welcome to join us at the SASCU Recreation Centre (GYM is located @front of buildlng) on Friday, November 28th from 1:45pm-2:45pm
+Students/parents are welcome to join us at the SASCU Recreation Centre (GYM is located @front of buildlng) on Friday, March 13th from 2:00-3:00pm.

 Cost: $10/ student